Pacemakers, ultrasound gear costs could rise from China trade tariffs

 •Ultraviolet and infrared equipment

-The medical tech industry says it will continue to seek to temper the impact of additional tariffs on medical technology.
+The medical tech industry says it will continue to seek to temper the effect of additional tariffs on medical technology.

 "We sought to remove medtech from the (tariffs) Sec 301 action due to concerns about the adverse effects on our competitiveness, as well as the potential longer-term impact on patient access to medical technology," said Ralph Ives, executive vice president, global strategy and analysis for AdvaMed, which represents medical device makers.